Get more info at the product’s page: SubSpline

 Once you are happy with shape of the light trails, hide them to start making the radial light rays coming out of the nucleus.

 For this example, instead of using a post-render effect, we will build the light rays as 3D geometry (for the same reason we did that with the light trails).

-Although there are other methods to create objects like spikes on the surface of another object, we recommend you to try this great free script called Vertices to Splines.
+Although there are other methods to create objects like spikes on the surface of another object, we recommend you to try this great free plugin called Vertices to Splines.

 Download the script and do the following.

 Make a copy of the geosphere, scale it down a bit and delete the EditPoly modifier.
 This way you can use its vertices as starting points for the radial light rays.

 Using the script and the second geosphere, generate the radial splines with some length variation to make like the bright of a star.
 See the image below.